From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Experiment

 where $V$ denotes the quality values predicted by each model.
 Experimental results in Fig.~\ref{fig:cmp} validate that the ``LPIPS \& MS-SSIM" integration achieves SRCC = 0.6202, compared with ``LPIPS \& DISTS" (SRCC = 0.6019), resulting in a relative improvement of 3.0\%.

 A similar trend also holds on the NR-IQA dataset SPAQ: integrating the baseline QualiCLIP model with MANIQA, as revealed by GMC, outperforms the SRCC-selected CLIP-IQA+ model, demonstrating that the complementary integration strategy generalizes across both FR and NR scenarios.

+\rc{We further extend this analysis to the AIGCIQA2023 dataset.
+The results are presented in Fig.~\ref{fig:cmp-aigc}.
+In the quality dimension, we consider integrating CLIP-IQA with other candidate models.
+Although both SRCC and PWRC indicate that TIER outperforms DepictQA globally, GMC analysis reveals a different insight: CLIP-IQA achieves the best performance in the medium-quality region, while DepictQA performs better in low- and high-quality regions, indicating stronger complementarity between CLIP-IQA and DepictQA.
+Guided by this observation, we perform model integration and find that the combination of CLIP-IQA and DepictQA achieves a higher SRCC than that of CLIP-IQA and TIER.}

+\rc{An analogous trend is observed regarding the Alignment dimension.
+Although TIER achieves higher global SRCC and PWRC scores than DepictQA, GMC surfaces reveal that DepictQA exhibits stronger complementary behavior with CLIP-IQA across different alignment regimes.
+Consequently, integrating CLIP-IQA with DepictQA yields better performance than integrating it with TIER.}

-These results indicate that GMC not only facilitates informed model selection but also guides the identification of complementary models for effective integration.\\
+\rc{These results indicate that GMC not only facilitates informed model selection but also provides critical guidance for identifying complementary models, enabling more effective integration across traditional and AIGC IQA scenarios.} \\

 \textbf{(5) Robustness Under Varied Sampling Distributions.} In real-world scenarios, image datasets often exhibit imbalanced or non-uniform quality distributions.
 Under such conditions, a robust evaluation metric is crucial for ensuring fair and reliable comparisons among IQA models.
 To demonstrate the robustness of $\text{GMC}_g$ under varying sampling distributions, we conduct systematic experiments on two widely used benchmarks, PIPAL and SPAQ, involving a diverse set of both FR and NR IQA models.